 My qualificatons

-• Diploma in yacht and small craft surveying at International Boatbuilding College in Norfolk where hands on training by surveyors at the top of their field
+- Diploma in yacht and small craft surveying at International Boatbuilding College in Norfolk where hands on training given by surveyors at the top of their field

-• Affiliate Member of Yacht Design and Surveyors Association
+- Accredited Member of the Yacht Design and Surveyors Association

-• Insured through Winter and Co. brokers to the marine industry
+- Insured through Stoneways brokers to the marine industry

 About Alf

-I am an independent Surveyor working for nobody but you.
+I am an independent Surveyor working for nobody but you with many years of experience.
 My aim is to provide you with the upmost thorough and descriptive examination of the vessel and provide an in depth report assessing both the structure and equipment.
-This will enable you as a purchaser to have an idea of its condition, separate from the advertisement and description by the broker or the owner of a vessel, to give confidence that anything likely to fail will be identified before it does.
-As a vessel owner I am aware of the trepidation when buying, I wish to smooth the way.
-It will take me 6 to 8 hours to completely examine your vessel as the in depth list I work from covers aspects, many of which you’re unlikely to take into account.
+This will enable you as a purchaser to have an idea of its condition, separate from the advertisement and description by the broker or the owner of a vessel, in order to give you confidence that anything likely to fail will be identified before it does.
+As a vessel owner for many years, I am aware of the trepidation when buying, I wish to smooth the way.
+It will take me 6 to 8 hours to completely examine your vessel, as the in depth list I work from covers aspects of which many areas you’re unlikely to take into account.
 The written report itself is likely to take the same time so as to be concise and clear.
 This will be provided without delay.
-I research new and sometimes antique equipment found on vessels which can be an ongoing process as new products come on the market many with inherent faults.
-It’s also surprising how many electronic instruments, fire extinguishers, gas pipes, engine pipes, flares etc, I’ve found during surveys dating back 40 years that are no longer fit for purpose.
-My primary goal, to provide you the knowledge to effectively assess the safety of the vessel so you can enjoy it without undue risk, to either you or your family.
-I have no reservations regarding the owner or prospective purchaser being present for as long as they wish whilst I survey, I am fully insured to provide sea trials to give you a feel for the vessel and for me to assess the performance and systems are working correctly, also willing to provide answers to questions you have at the time or later after the event.”
+I research new and sometimes antique equipment found on vessels, which can be an ongoing process as new products come on the market with many inherent faults.
+It’s also surprising how many electronic instruments, fire extinguishers, gas pipes, engine hoses, flares and through hull fittings etc, that I’ve found defective during surveys dating back up to 40 years that are no longer fit for purpose.
+My primary goal is to provide you the knowledge to effectively assess the safety of the vessel, so you can enjoy it without undue risk, to either you or your family.
+I have no reservations whether an owner or prospective purchaser being present for as long as they wish during the survey.
+I am also fully insured to provide sea trials to give you a feel for the vessel and for me to assess the performance and systems are working correctly.
+I am willing to provide answers to any questions you have at the time or later after the event.”

 Alf cackett Marine Surveys